-- Number of domestic offices: 6
+- Number of domestic offices: 7

 - Number of international offices: 0

-- Partners (US): 82 (IP), 65 (EP)
+- Partners (US): 73 (IP), 61 (EP)

 - Associates (US): 87

-- 2Ls: $3,450/week
+- Summer Salary 2019 2Ls: $3,450/week

 - Split summers offered?
-Case by case
+Yes

-Law Schools attending for OCIs in 2017:
+Recruitment Law Schools attended for OCI in 2019:

 Summer associate profile:

-Schiff Hardin recruits law students who have a record of leadership and achievement in school, work, and extracurricular and community activities; strong analytical, interpersonal and communication skills; the ability to work independently and on a team; and the drive to gain experience and succeed in a client-service business.
+Schiff Hardin recruits law students who have a record of leadership and achievement in school, work, and extracurricular and community activities; strong analytical, interpersonal and communication skills; the ability to work independently and on a team; and the drive to gain experience and succeed in a client-focused business.

 Summer program components: